patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/text-input-group/text-input-group.md

 1. **Icon (optional):** An icon can be used in front of the input field to identify the purpose of the text input.

-2. **Input field:** The input field itself can be customized to use multiple text styles as shown here.
+2. **Input field:** The input field itself can be customized to use multiple text styles as shown here to provide hints for auto-completion or similar use cases.
 This styling is not possible using a standard text input.

 3. **Clear button (optional):** A clear button can be added to clear the contents of the field.